pankaj-sharma151290/transport-management-system/README.md

 #### 4.8.
 Assign vehicle to shipment
 This API will assign the vehicle to shipment,
--if vehicle's capacity is enough for shipment's weight.
-And if given vehicle is not belongs to applicable vehicles of assigned tariff then tariff will be removed from shipment and cost of shipment will become zero.
+- if vehicle's capacity is enough for shipment's weight.
+- And if given vehicle is not belongs to applicable vehicles of assigned tariff then tariff will be removed from shipment and cost of shipment will become zero.
-This API needs shipment name and vehicle name as query parameter
+This API needs shipment name and vehicle name as query parameter.

 PUT : http://localhost:8081/tms/shipment/vehicle?shipment_name={shipment-name}&vehicle_name={vehicle-name}

 ###### RESPONSE